Victor Caratini Player Props: Brewers vs. Pirates

-On Saturday, Victor Caratini (batting .344 in his past 10 games) and the Milwaukee Brewers face the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
-First pitch is at 4:05 PM ET.
+On Sunday, Victor Caratini (hitting .375 in his past 10 games) and the Milwaukee Brewers play the Pittsburgh Pirates, whose starting pitcher will be Rich Hill.
+First pitch is at 1:35 PM ET.

-He notched a home run while going 2-for-3 in his last game against the Mets.
+In his previous game he had a one-hit performance (1-for-5) against the Pirates.

 Victor Caratini Game Info & Props vs. the Pirates